 You need a light but don’t have a voltage converter.
 No problem!
 In this article, we’ll show you how to hook up a 12v light to 110 without any special equipment.
 Follow these simple steps, and you’ll be ready to light up your world in no time!

 Hooking up a 12v light to 110 can be easy.
 The first thing that you’ll need to do is find an item that will act as a 12v power inverter.
-If you already have something like this, then great!
+If you need one, here is an inverter we used successfully in the past.
+Or if you already have something like this, then great!

 Tools and Materials